ens-emily/ensembl-docs/general_principles/accounts.md

 ![Save configuration](saved_configs.png "Save configuration")

-Click on this to name your configuration.
+Click on *Save current configuration* to save and name your configuration.
 To load a saved configuration, choose it from the list.

 ## Save custom data